Golf-Woods on brink of breaking title drought at Tour Championship

 McIlroy, meanwhile, birdied the 16th and 18th holes to join the fray, setting up the prospect of a Sunday to remember.

-Reporting by Andrew Both in Cary, North Carolina, editing by Pritha Sarkar and Ed Osmond
+Reporting by Andrew Both in Cary, North Carolina, editing by Pritha Sarkar and Ed Osmond/Nick Mulvenney